We are committed to protecting your personal information and being transparent about what information we hold about you.

 We use your information in accordance with all applicable laws concerning the protection of personal information.
 This policy explains:

-If you have any queries about this policy, please contact the team on firstname.lastname@example.org
+If you have any queries about this policy, please contact firstname.lastname@example.org

 We collect various types of information and in a number of ways: